 Moreover, you need to pay an extra fee for that service for around USD 20 for each additional score report.
 There are also additional fees for specific services that you want to avail of from the TOEFL exam.
 Also note, that these additional fees are subject to change without prior notice and may include tax fees.

 As for the IELTS exam, there are also additional fees for other services that they offer, such as exam cancellation, exam rescheduling processing, and more.
 In addition, the IELTS grants a refund for exam cancellation and rescheduling of exam schedules following their terms and conditions.

 For example, the IELTS gives a 75% refund of your payment if you happen to cancel your test schedule before 14 days of the given period.
 However, the IELTS will not refund those test cancellations made on the day of the test schedule.

 The IELTS exam fee also differs in various locations around the world.
-Check out the table below for a comprehensive list of the exam fees and other additional services fees for the TOEFL and IELTS exams.
+Check out the table below for a comprehensive list of the exam fees and other additional service fees for the TOEFL and IELTS exams.

 Below is the table of comparison in terms of exam fees between the TOEFL and IELTS exams.

 Both TOEFL and IELTS significantly differ in test versions, length of the exam, delivery mode, and other areas.

 TOEFL test-takers can choose from the two types for the TOEFL test: